imbenclifford/userve/README.md

 # uServe

 This is a README for the software side of the uServe project on 26/3/2016, after Ben Clifford, a volunteer worked on it.
+The codebase here is for the uServe site - see component 1 below.

 ##Contact
 Ben - imbenclifford@gmail.com